 Classifiers are responsible for reviewing athletes prior to their first competition experience.
 Classifiers determine which classification group the athlete is eligible to compete in.
 There are two types of classifier roles, each requiring a different background, although all classifiers complete the same training.

-To learn more about becoming a classifier and what resources and training are available contact firstname.lastname@example.org.
+To learn more about becoming an official and to learn about what resources and training are available, contact firstname.lastname@example.org